Finishing Clay Projects the Air Dry Way

 .
 Apply two coats of paint to the bottom and up the sides a bit, allow to dry,

 turn the project over and with the dry bottom side down, apply two coats to the top.
 The acrylic paint will soak into the clay.
 It is better to use more paint than less.

 If a piece of the sculpture should come loose there are two ways of reattaching it.
 The number one method is to use paint as glue, put a blob between the pieces and stick!
 You can also use a glue gun, however you must paint both surfaces, allow to dry, then glue gun them together.
 After the glue sets, paint again.

 PLEASE NOTE Glue will stick to painted surfaces but NOT to the bare clay surface.

 When painting a Christmas, winter, or arctic scene, paint the entire piece white and then add red and green trim.

-In all cases, when the paint is dry, use The Clay Teacher paint on sealant/finish provided.
-Additional sealant may be purchased for $2.00 per 2 ounce bottle.
+In all cases, when the paint is dry, use a paint on sealant/finish.
 You may also use spray on Krylon® Low Odour Clear Gloss Sealant .(It is available at Canadian Tire® and Michaels®)

 The sealant is low odour, meaning it does have a bit of an odour, however it is not harsh at all and dissipates quickly.